WMI-PPT/Project-of-Master-Vit-co-occurrence-matrices-/README.md

 Extracted VOI images saved as .nii.gz in the extract_voi/ folder (e.g., Paciente_<id>_voi.nii.gz)

-2. For the 32 gray levels :
+2. For the 32 gray levels.py :
 Description:
 This script normalizes the gray levels of the VOI images extracted in step 1.
 It rescales voxel intensity values to a fixed range of 0–31 (32 levels), preparing the data for GLCM extraction.
 Input: